For information for BAME women, please click here.

-We are taking all possible precautions to limit the spread of COVID-19, inclkuding swabbing all ladies who come and use our maternity services to reduce the risk of transmission.
+We are taking all possible precautions to limit the spread of COVID-19, including swabbing all ladies who come and use our maternity services to reduce the risk of transmission.
 We have, therefore, put in place the following restrictions to safeguard and protect our new mums and newborn babies.

 We would like to reiterate that the evidence we have so far is that pregnant women are still no more likely to contract the infection than the general population.
 What we do know is that pregnancy can alter how your body handles severe viral infections.
 This is something that midwives and obstetricians have known for many years and are used to dealing with.
 Occasionally Coronavirus can therefore cause more severe symptoms in a small proportion of women, therefore pregnant women were placed in a ‘vulnerable group’ by the UK Government.

 Our general advice is that: